-In the Alleluia the black notes in the C section are in "proportio sesquialtera".
+All the coloured notes are in "proportio sesquialtera" (3 vs. 2).

 Instead of marking the "ligaturæ" with the usual square brackets, I tried to keep their original shape, as far as possible in the score alignment, to make them more visible.
 To represent the notes' values I used the following rules (simplifying the old ones):